AdobeDocs/release-notes.en/current.md

 Refer to the [Adobe Target Release Notes](https://docs.adobe.com/content/help/en/target/using/release-notes/target-release-notes.html) for the latest release information about the following products:

-* Target Standard and Premium
+* Target Standard and Target Premium
 * Recommendations Classic

 ## Magento {#magento}

 Magento is an e-commerce platform that provides online merchants with a flexible shopping cart system and control over the look, content and functionality of their online store.
 Magento is available in an open-source version and a fuller-featured commerce version.

-Magento Commerce is part of Adobe Commerce Cloud and offers an eCommerce solution with enterprise power, unlimited scalability, and open-source flexibility for B2C and B2B experiences
+Magento Commerce is part of Adobe Commerce Cloud and offers an eCommerce solution with enterprise power, unlimited scalability, and open-source flexibility for B2C and B2B experiences.

-Release notes for both our Open Source and Commerce editions can be found on the [Release Information](https://devdocs.magento.com/guides/v2.3/release-notes/bk-release-notes.html) page.
+Release Notes for both our Open Source and Commerce editions can be found on the [Release Information](https://devdocs.magento.com/guides/v2.3/release-notes/bk-release-notes.html) page.

 ## Primetime {#primetime}